vulcanphp/hyper-admin/README.md

 ### Configure Admin Settings

 Create a new file `app/web/admin.php` and configure your admin settings.
-This file will define the users, models, and menus for your admin panel.
+This file will define the users, models, menus, and settings for your admin panel.

 Example configuration:
 ```php